The mention-density model: how AI search actually cites mid-market e-commerce brands

 Limitations

-- The Visibility Vitals score reflects only the 6 auto-verifiable signals out of the 15 in the full GVI framework.
+- The Visibility Vitals score reflects only the 6 auto-verifiable signals out of 15 in the full GVI framework.
 Manual signals (backlinks, expert bylines, comparison pages) were not measured.
-Schema’s role at retrieval time may be larger or smaller than our auto-portion suggests.
+Schema's role at retrieval time may be larger or smaller than our auto-portion suggests.

 - 5 brands had bot-blocked autochecks; their schema scores are floored.